 Create a temporal profile chart

-Next, you’ll create a chart showing pollution time series for three countries.
+Next, you will create a chart showing pollution time series for three countries.

-- In the Contents pane, right-click PM25_MultidimLayer, click Create Chart, and choose Temporal Profile.
+- In the Contents pane, right-click PM25.crf, click Create Chart, and choose Temporal Profile.

 A blank chart view and the Chart Properties pane both appear.

 The temporal profile chart allows you to define areas of interest from the multidimensional raster layer and chart the time series for them.
 These areas can be drawn on the map or selected from another layer.
-You'll select countries from the Living Atlas layer for your areas of interest.
+You will select countries from the Living Atlas layer for your areas of interest.

 - In the Chart Properties pane, under Define an area of interest, click the Feature Selector button.

-- On the map, click the United Kingdom.
+- On the map, click the United Kingdom to select it.
 The country polygon highlights in blue.

-In the Chart Properties pane, a new entry appears in the table in the Define an area of interest section.
-You'll give each area of interest a different color to make the chart easier to read.
+A line chart appears in the chart view, and in the Chart Properties pane, a new entry appears in the table in the Define an area of interest section.
+You will give each area of interest a different color to make the chart easier to read.